SightPlusPlus/SightPlusPlus-Server/README.md

 OS/linux:
 make .
 ```
-- The executables will now be found within bin/debug
+- The executables will now be found within your desired build folder. bin/debug by default.
 - Note: You will also be able to open the VS project file via the *.sln* file within the build folder.
+- Note: You may need to copy the models folder to the location of the executable as this is needed, especially if you changed the build directory.
+- Following you can run the executable such as Inter_SightPP.exe with the flags following.

+###flags
+Flags for running the system include:
-- run the
+- "realsense" = run the system using a realsense camera
+- "-color" = view the rgb output from the service for testing
+- "-depth" = view the deoth output from the service for testing
+- "-rec <filename>" = record input to a file
+- "-play <filename>" = set imput to a file
 ## User Manual
 ## Future work
 ## Contrubuting